 NueAddress and Info

-Opened a little over a year ago, this international street-food joint quickly became a favorite for rare eats of all kinds, but especially for sandwiches.
-All thanks in part to this deceptively simple number boasting a panko breaded pork loin on crustless white bread with Kewpie mayo (sweeter than the usual stuff) and Tonkatsu sauce (basically a BBQ sauce) that really defies a simple description...
-But let us try: it's fucking delicious.
+This international street food joint quickly became a favorite for rare meals of all kinds, but especially for sandwiches.
+This is all thanks in part to this deceptively simple katsu sandwich, made with a panko breaded pork loin on crustless white bread with Kewpie mayo (sweeter than the usual stuff) and Tonkatsu sauce (basically a BBQ sauce) that absolutely defies a simple description.

 Ballard Annex Oyster HouseAddress and Info

 It is rich, yet delicate.
 It is served on wonderfully soft bread and with handcut fries.
-It is a classic but is actually pretty hard to find in Seattle and is almost rebellious in its' use of a shellfish that isn't crab… and isn't local.
+It is a classic but is actually pretty hard to find in Seattle and is almost rebellious in its use of a shellfish that isn't crab… and isn't local.
 It is without doubt one of Seattle's best sandwiches.
 What it isn't is cheap.
-This sucker sells at "Market Price" so be prepared to shell out 40-50 bucks.
-Or even as much as $80.
+This roll sells at "Market Price" so be prepared to shell out 40-50 bucks.
+Or more.